infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Volume
 ------

 On top of the distributed storage layer i.e. the network, one can create a volume also known as logical drive.
 A volume is represented by the address of its root directory.
-While centralized file systems store this address in a specific block known as the _superblock_, Infinit uses a file located in the `$INFINIT_DATA_HOME` directory which describes the volume.
+While centralized file systems store this address in a specific block known as the _superblock_, Infinit uses a file located in the `$INFINIT_HOME` directory which describes the volume.

 Note that several volumes can be created on the same network, which is analogous to partitions on the same hard disk drive.